satnaing/satnaing.dev/contents/how-do-i-develop-my-portfolio-website-blog.md

 ## Outro

 In conclusion, this project gives me a lot of experience and confidence about developing blog site (SSG).
-Now, I have gained git-based CMS knowledge and how it interacts with NextJS.
+Now, I have gained knowledge of git-based CMS and how it interacts with NextJS.
 I've also learned about SEO, dynamic sitemap generation and indexing Google procedures.
-I will make more cool projects in the future.
+I will make better projects in the future.
 So, stay tuned! ✌🏻

+And... last but not least, I would like to say 'thanks' to my friend [Swann Fevian Kyaw](https://www.facebook.com/bon.zai.3910 "Swann Fevian Kyaw's Facebook Account") (@[ToonHa](https://www.facebook.com/ToonHa-102639465752883 "ToonHa Facebook Page")) who has drawn a beautiful illustration for my hero section of the website.

 **Project Links**